aryan-soni/bulls-eye/README.md

 ## Program Features

-Bulls’ Eye calculates the Beta, Alpha (Jensen’s Alpha), R-Squared, Standard Deviation, and Sharpe Ratio of a given security based on its data over 5 years.
+Bull's Eye calculates the Beta, Alpha (Jensen’s Alpha), R-Squared, Standard Deviation, and Sharpe Ratio of a given security based on its data over 5 years.
 When calculating these measures, the program examines a security’s total returns (to account for dividends), however it is assumed that dividends are not reinvested.
 The following descriptions outline how this program calculates each historical measure:

 ### Beta